section-engineering-education/engineering-education/content/articles/getting-started-with-visual-basic-net/index.md

 - VB.NET cannot handle pointers directly.

-- Since VB.NET is an intermediate language, there are many libraries required for the Just In Time compiler to interpret the application.
+- Since VB.NET is an intermediate language, many libraries are required for the Just In Time compiler to interpret the application.

-To get started, you will need a development enviroment.This is where we will write and debug our code.
+To get started, you will need a development environment.
+This is where we will write and debug our code.
 We will use [Visual Studio](https://visualstudio.microsoft.com/vs/community/) as our text editor.

 ### Installing Visual Basic.Net